Kinnelon, New Jersey: History

 Then still part of Pequannock Township and known as Charlotteburg (named after Charlotte, wife of King George III of Great Britain), early settlements in the Kinnelon area date back to the late 17th century when iron forges and furnaces were first established.
 Mining and forest cropping were major occupations of the earliest settlers.
 The construction of the Morris Canal in the early 1820s led to a significant decline in the mining industry, after which the land was sold over time.

 During the early part of the 20th century, like much of Morris County at the time, the area became a haven for the wealthy who were attracted by the isolation and natural beauty.
 The most notable example of this was Francis S. Kinney, a 19th-century industrialist who founded Kinney Brothers Tobacco Company and built an estate that dates back to 1883.

 One of the largest private holdings in Morris County at any time, Kinney purchased upwards of 5000 acres of land and built a large "summer cottage" known as Smoke Rise, which is a translation of the Pequannock Native American name for the mountainous area, where a heavy mist often rises at sunset.
-His son, Morris Kinney, for whom the borough of Kinnelon was named 41 years later, lived most of his life on the estate.
+Francis Kinney referred to the estate as "Kinney Lawn"; when the borough was formed in 1922, residents adopted "Kinnelon" as a modified form of that name.
+His son, Morris Kinney, lived most of his life on the estate.

 On February 20, 1922, with only 400 full-time residents, Kinnelon was formed as a borough by an act of the New Jersey Legislature from portions of Pequannock Township, based on the results of a referendum passed on March 21, 1922.

 After the First World War, some residential development occurred in the borough.
 In 1925, Frank Fay Jr., a real estate developer, along with his son Frank Fay III, purchased 240 acres of farmland that boasted a small pond, later known as West Lake, to create a summer lake community called Fayson Lakes.
 The Fays advertised Fayson Lakes widely with ads being placed in The New York Times and New Jersey newspapers; heavily promoting its accessibility and proximity to New York City.

 In 1931, an adjoining property featuring a small lake, later known as East Lake, was incorporated into the community.
 By 1938, an additional parcel of land was purchased and eventually dammed to create a third lake, known as South Lake, in the 1950s.
 Most homes in the community remained summer residences until the Second World War.
 Fayson Lakes remains Kinnelon's highest density area.